rerun-io/rerun/examples/python/notebook/README.md

 ## Running in Jupyter
 The easiest way to get a feel for working with notebooks is to use it.

-First, install the requirements (this includes jupyter, the Rerun SDK, and the notebook support package)
+First, install the requirements (this includes Jupyter, the Rerun SDK, and the notebook support package)
 ```
 pip install -r requirements.txt
 ```